 Data transformation is increasingly important and growing in value within the modern data stack capabilities.
 But legacy transformation methods fall short in the world of cloud computing and data complexity.
 There are some cultural and team indicators that suggest it is time to adopt a transformation method for the modern enterprise.

 Data engineers who have to manually code ELT pipelines can quickly become inundated with pipeline maintenance work.
 A modern transformations solution is SQL-based to allow analysts to transform data, sharing the workload.
-Leveraging a platform like dbt (data build tool), by dbt Labs, means that engineers can maintain the flexibility of writing SQL scripts while following development best practices - collaborative environments, version control, documentation.
+Leveraging a platform like dbt Core (data build tool), by dbt Labs, means that engineers can maintain the flexibility of writing SQL scripts while following development best practices - collaborative environments, version control, documentation.

 You know how valuable your data is.
 You invest in source systems that produce it, cloud infrastructure to store and secure it, and tools to move it to the cloud.
 If you are facing challenges with data latency, poor consistency or reliability, or inaccessible data, it’s time to consider a modern data transformation solution for your business.